-Designated: 2003, Parks and Land Certainty Act Management Plant: Current as of 2010 Nimit Nik (Fishing Branch) Tentional Park is made up of two areas, designated as an Ecological Reserve and a Wildemess Preserve.
-The complex of Tentional Park, appoint Habbar Protection Area and Settlement Lands are a legacy of the Vortat Gwtonin Land Claim Agreement and are collaboratively managed by Yakba Government, and Virbut Gwtchin Government.
+Designated: 2003, Parks and Land Certainty Act Management Plan: Current as of 2010 Nilnill Nyik (Flahing Branch Territorial Park is made up of two areas, designated as an Ecological Reserve and a Wilderness Preserve.
+This complex of Territorial Park, adjacent Habitat Protection Area and Settlement Lands are a legacy of the Vurtut Gwitchin Land Claim Agreement and are collaboratively managed by Yukon Government and Vurtut Gwitchin Government.